datadryad/dryad-app/app/views/help/requirements/costs.md

 ## Private for Peer Review Fee

 During submission, authors have the option to make their data [Private for Peer Review](help/submission_steps/peer_review).
 Private datasets are made available via a temporary, anonymous link suitable for double-anonymous peer review.

-Authors have the option to pay the full Data Publishing Charge at submission or pay a Private for Peer Review Fee of $50.
+This service is free to authors affiliated with Dryad partners.
+Unsponsored authors have the option to pay the full Data Publishing Charge at submission or pay a Private for Peer Review Fee of $50.
 The Private for Peer Review Fee is nonrefundable, but it is applied toward the balance of the [Data Publishing Charge](#author-fees) once the dataset advances to curation for publication.

 When you&apos;re ready to make a dataset public, you can release it for curation.
 It will then advance through the Dryad screening and publication process.